This post was originally published at the Codecentric blog with a focus on “old” join semantics in Apache Kafka versions 0.10.0 and 0.10.1.

-The result is the same as with the left join plus the “right join” result records for clicks C and D with empty left hand side.
+The result is the same as with the left join plus the “right join” result records for clicks C and D with an empty left-hand side.

 This concludes the KTable-KTable section.
 We can observe that KTable-KTable join is pretty close to SQL semantics and thus easy to understand.
-The different to plain SQL is, that the result KTable gets updated automatically if an input KTable is updated.
-Thus, the result KTable can be described as an ever updating view of the table join.
+The difference to plain SQL is that the resulting KTable gets updated automatically if an input KTable is updated.
+Thus, the resulting KTable can be described as an ever-updating view of the table join.
 The important aspect here is that the settings for caching play a role in the emission of events from a joined KTable.
 Yet the end result is the same: each joined KTable has the same content after completely processing the sample data, cached or non-cached.

 Using a stream-table join, incoming events in a stream can be joined against a table.
 Similar to a table-table join, this join is not windowed; however, the output of this operation is another stream, and not a table.
 In contrast to stream-stream and table-table join which are both symmetric, a stream-table join is asymmetric.
 By “symmetric” we mean that the arrival of each input (i.e., left or right) triggers a join computation and thus can result in a result record.
 However, for stream-table joins, only the (left) stream input triggers a join computation while (right) table input records only update the materialized table.
 Because the join is not-windowed, the (left) input stream is stateless and thus, join lookups from table record to stream records are not possible.
 The concept behind this semantics is the idea to enrich a data stream with auxiliary information.
 For example the stream could contain a user ID and the table has the user ID as key and user information as value.
 Thus, the stream can be enriched with the full user profile by doing a table lookup on the user ID.
 Our previous example with the views and clicks does not really work well as you’d probably not use a stream-table join for this.
 However, to avoid introducing a new example, we’ll just reuse the same data with the view as the left stream input and clicks as the right table input:

-The result is just a single record as click C is the only click that arrives before the corresponding view event.
+In 2.0.x and older releases, the result is just a single record as click C is the only click that arrives before the corresponding view event.
 As for KStream-KStream and KTable-KTable joins, there is a runtime dependency on actual processing order.
-While for KStream-KStream and KTable-KTable joins, this runtime dependency has no big impact on the result, for KStream-KTable joins it can be notable.
-The reason is that KStream-KTalbe join is asymmetric as mentioned in the beginning of this section.
-Thus, if a KStream record is accidently processed before a KTable record that actually does have a smaller timestamp that the KStream record, the join result gets lost.
-For symmetric joins this cannot happen, as the both sides trigger a join computation.
+While for KStream-KStream and KTable-KTable joins, this runtime dependency has no big impact on the result, for KStream-KTable joins, it can be notable.
+The reason is that a KStream-KTable join is asymmetric, as mentioned in the beginning of this section.
+Thus, if a KStream record is accidently processed before a KTable record that actually does have a smaller timestamp than the KStream record, the join result gets lost.
+For symmetric joins this cannot happen, as both sides trigger a join computation.

 As expected, we get the inner C/C join result as well as one join result for each (left) stream record.

 As indicated in the figure, all clicks are first read to populate the global click table.
-Afterwards, view events are processed.
+Afterward, view events are processed.
 Thus, all views except D join.
-Also note, that view G only joins with G.2 but not with G.1 as G.1 get overwritten by G.2 while preparing the global table.
+Also note, that view G only joins with G.2 but not with G.1 as G.1 gets overwritten by G.2 while preparing the global table.

 Note, that a KStream-GlobalKTable join does not have the same runtime dependency as KStream-KTable joins as the global table is built up completely at startup and before any actual processing begins.